drupal-au/drupal-au-docs/README.md

 # [drupal.org.au](https://www.drupal.org.au/) project outline

 ## Background
-There has been various discussions and other efforts in the past around a "Drupal AU/NZ" website to replace the [Drupal.org Groups](https://groups.drupal.org/australia) site.
+There has been various discussions and other efforts in the past around a "Drupal Australia" website to replace the [Drupal.org Groups](https://groups.drupal.org/australia) site.

 At Drupalcamp Melbourne 2015 (Nov 27th), there was  a session where details were discussed and a call to action made to create a community-driven project team to make it happen.
 A single page website was built as a placeholder while user research was carried out.
 Unfortunately not much more was done as resourcing the project is always the difficult part!